 '''

 columns(x)

 keytypes(x)

 keys(x, keytype, ...)

 select(x, keys, columns, keytype, ...)

+mapIds(x, keys, column, keytype, ..., multiVals)

 saveDb(x, file)

-loadDb(file, dbType, dbPackage, ...)
+loadDb(file, packageName=NA)

 '''

 X the AnnotationDb object.
 But in practice this will mean an object derived from an AnnotationDb object such as a OrgDb or ChipDb object. keys the keys to select records for from the database.
 All possible keys are returned by using the keys method. columns the columns or kinds of things that can be retrieved from the database.
 As with keys, all possible columns are returned by using the columns method. keytype the keytype that matches the keys used.
 For the select methods, this is used to indicate the kind of ID being used with the keys argument.
-For the keys method this is used to indicate which kind of keys are desired from keys file an sqlite file path.
-A string the represents the full name you want for your sqlite database and also where to put it. dbType dbType - not required dbPackage dbPackage - not required other arguments.
+For the keys method this is used to indicate which kind of keys are desired from keys column the column to search on (for mapIds).
+Different from columns in that it can only have a single element for the value other arguments.
 These include: pattern: the pattern to match (used by keys) column: the column to search on.
 This is used by keys and is for when the thing you want to pattern match is different from the keytype, or when you want to simply want to get keys that have a value for the thing specified by the column argument. fuzzy: TRUE or FALSE value.
-Use fuzzy matching? (this is used with pattern by the keys method)

-keys,columns and keytypes each return a character vector or possible values. select returns a data.frame.
+Use fuzzy matching? (this is used with pattern by the keys method) multiVals What should mapIds do when there are multiple values that could be returned?
+Options include: first: This value means that when there are multiple matches only the 1st thing that comes back will be returned.
+This is the default behavior list: This will just returns a list object to the end user filter: This will remove all elements that contain multiple matches and will therefore return a shorter vector than what came in whenever some of the keys match more than one value asNA: This will return an NA value whenever there are multiple matches CharacterList: This just returns a SimpleCharacterList object FUN: You can also supply a function to the multiVals argument for custom behaviors.
+The function must take a single argument and return a single value.
+This function will be applied to all the elements and will serve a 'rule' that for which thing to keep when there is more than one element.
+So for example this example function will always grab the last element in each result: last <- function(x){x[[length(x)]]} keys, columns and keytypes each return a character vector or possible values. select returns a data.frame.